hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

 | **Core**     | mangos-classic | mangos-tbc | mangos-wotlk |
 | **DB**       | classic-db     | tbc-db     | wotlk-db     |

 **Note:** When following this guide, you will sometimes have to pick the command/path appropriate to the version you would like to install.
-You will have to replace the `VERSION` part of them with `classic`, `tbc` or `wotlk`, i.e. if you are asked to got to `C:\mangos\mangos-VERSION` and you are installing WotLK, you have to go to `C:\mangos\mangos-wotlk`.
-The screenshots will show the pathes for Classic version.
+You will have to replace the `VERSION` part of them with `classic`, `tbc` or `wotlk`, i.e. if you are asked to get to `C:\mangos\mangos-VERSION` and you are installing WotLK, you have to go to `C:\mangos\mangos-wotlk`.
+The screenshots will show the paths for the Classic version.

 ### Releases

-Compilation of the server core and extractor tool binaries is optional.
+The compilation of the server core and extractor tool binaries is optional.
 If you do not plan on changing the code yourself, you can download the precompiled binaries from the release pages of the core repositories on Github.
 Here are the links to the download pages:

 * https://github.com/cmangos/mangos-classic/releases
 * https://github.com/cmangos/mangos-tbc/releases
 * https://github.com/cmangos/mangos-wotlk/releases

-We will provide more information about how to setup a server with released files when it will be possible.
+We will provide more information about how to set up a server with released files when it will be possible.

 ### More Information

-This guide is intended only for Windows and provides one of many ways to setup a CMaNGOS server.
+This guide is intended only for Windows and provides one of many ways to set up a CMaNGOS server.
 You can find a [more detailed installation guide](https://github.com/cmangos/issues/wiki/Installation-Instructions) (including alternative programs, Linux/Mac setup, etc.) in the [Wiki](https://github.com/cmangos/issues/wiki).
 If you get stuck you can find us here:
 - http://cmangos.net (forum)
 - Discord: https://discord.gg/nSaXpCn
 - **#cmangos** channel on **irc.rizon.net**